Campello-Lab/Bagging_for_LID/README.md

 - Download ready experiment objects as explained at [Data availability](#dataavailability), then load them to create the plots and figures via the instructions at [Reproducibility](#reproducibility).
 - Follow the instructions at [Reproducibility](#reproducibility) to resample new datasets and perform the LID estimation experiments in the publication from scratch.

-To use the Bagging_for_LID package for your own LID estimation experiments, or to examine downloaded experiment objects, follow the instructions at [Tutorial for the package](#tutorialforthepackage).
+To use the Bagging_for_LID package for your own LID estimation experiments, or to examine downloaded experiment objects, first install the package via the [Installation](#installation) steps.
+Then follow the instructions at [Tutorial for the package](#tutorialforthepackage).

 ## Installation